InnocentNcube/Hello-world/README.md

 # Hello-world
-Web developer and data scientist
+My name is Innocent Ncube.
+I am a Web developer and data scientist with also knowlegde on sql and web scraping.